When will I select my housing assignment?

 Do I have to live on campus?

-Yes.
-Housing policy stipulates that all unmarried, first-year students who are under the age of 21 at the time of enrollment who do not live with parent(s) or legal guardian(s) [within Anderson, Oconee and Pickens counties] are required to live in University-owned housing for the fall and spring semesters.
-Incoming first-year students who desire a residency waiver, and meet all of the specified requirements, must complete the appeals form
+All unmarried, first-year and Bridge students who are under the age of 21 at the time of enrollment who do not live with parent(s) or legal guardian(s) [within Anderson, Oconee […]

 Can I be released from my housing contract and move off campus in December?

-The University housing contract is a legally binding document, and it is for the academic year (Aug. – May).
-Students are encouraged first to contact the Assignments Office with concerns regarding their housing assignment.
-If the concerns are not resolved satisfactorily, the student may submit such concerns to the Appeals Committee
+The University housing contract is a legally binding document, and it is for the academic year (Aug.
+May).
+Students are encouraged first to contact their Community staff with concerns regarding […]

 If I have questions once I’ve settled in, who can answer these?

-Housing priority for all new students is based on the admissions application date to the University, and not the housing application date.
+New Students housing priority for all is based on the admissions application date to the University, and not the housing application date.
+Continuing Students/Bridge: Priority is based on the number […]

 When are Housing applications due?